inphos42/osmpbf/README.md

 ## Building

 ### Building on Windows
 * First clone the repository and then download dependencies.
 The script ask for your permission to download required dependency.
 You can always say no if you already have it on your PC.
-Steps bellow are written assuming you downloaded all the dependencies with script
+Steps bellow are written assuming you downloaded all the dependencies with provided script
 ```
 cd osmpbf
 windows_setup_deps.bat